redhat-openstack/website/source/uncategorized/gettingstartedhavana-w-gre.html.md

 ## Installation

 The multi-node installation follows [QuickStartLatest](QuickStartLatest) for the most part.
 The main difference is how packstack is invoked.
+Run the commands for installation on the control node.

 ### Yum Repo Setup